Component Video

 Component video is a video signal containing two or more separate signals (components), as opposed to composite video in which all data is contained in a single signal.
 There are various types of component video, including:

 - RGB (Red, Green, Blue).
-Uses three components — one for each of the primary colours.
+Uses three components — one for each of the primary colors.

-- Colour-difference component (YCbCr, YPbPr or YUV).
-Also uses three components, but one is used for luminance (brightness) and two are used for chrominance (colour).
+- Color-difference component (YCbCr, YPbPr or YUV).
+Also uses three components, but one is used for luminance (brightness) and two are used for chrominance (color).

 - S-Video.
 Uses two components — one for luminance and one for chrominance.

-Component video inputs are available on modern high-end television sets and DVD players, providing a signal quality that is superior to older systems such as RF, composite, etc. If you have the choice between component, s-video, composite and RF, component is the best option.
+Component video inputs became widely available on high-end televisions and DVD players during the first decade of the 21st Century, providing a signal quality that is superior to older systems such as RF, composite, etc. If you have the choice between component, s-video, composite and RF, component is the best option.

-Despite it's advantages, component video is gradually being overtaken by digital signals and connections such as HDMI.
+Despite its advantages over older systems, component video is still an analog technology and has gradually being overtaken by digital signals such as HDMI.